coderholic/pyradio/radio-browser.md

 ### Sorting stations

-Pressing "**S**" (capital "s") will present the user with a sorting list.
+Pressing "**S**" will present the user with a sorting list.
 Selecting one of the items will sort the stations based on it; selecting it again will reverse sorting order.

 **Note:** This sorting function is different than the query sorting criterion which can be selected in the [Search window](#search-window).
 This one just sorts a query result set, the one in the "**Search window**" affects the actual stations that will be in the result set.